sumbad/web2pdf/README.md

 # Web2PDF

-A Rust command-line utility for converting websites to a single PDF document.
+A command-line utility for converting websites to a PDF document.
 It fetches a site via sitemap, converts each page to PDF using headless Chrome, and merges all pages into one file.

 ## Features